divyarajsinhsindhav/ecommerce-api/Readme.md

 1. Clone the repository.
 2. Run `npm install` to install dependencies.
-3. Use `npm start` or your preferred method to run the server.
+3. Start the server using `"npx nodemon --exec "ts-node src/server.ts"`.

 ---